Menu Close

-Initial investment cost is the total advance expenditure needed to start a business or execute a project, including all costs incurred prior to operations commence, such as acquiring assets, equipment, land, building railway, commercial center, and airport.
-It represents the fundamental capital required to establish the asset, as well as measuring future returns and computing financial gains and losses.
+Initial investment is total cost required to start a business or execute a project, it includes all costs incurred prior to the commencement of operations, such as acquiring assets, equipment, land, building railway, commercial center, and airport.
+It is the the fundamental capital needed to establish the asset, as well as measuring future returns and computing financial gains and losses.

 Projected Costs and Revenue